pymodbus-dev/pymodbus/doc/source/library/simulator/config.rst

 The entry “framer” allows the following values:

-- “ascii” to use :class:`pymodbus.framer.ModbusAsciiFramer`,
+- “ascii” to use :class:`pymodbus.framer.FramerAscii`,
-- “rtu” to use :class:`pymodbus.framer.ModbusRtuFramer`,
+- “rtu” to use :class:`pymodbus.framer.FramerRTU`,
-- “tls” to use :class:`pymodbus.framer.ModbusTlsFramer`,
+- “socket” to use :class:`pymodbus.framer.FramerSocket`.
-- “socket” to use :class:`pymodbus.framer.ModbusSocketFramer`.
+- “tls” to use :class:`pymodbus.framer.FramerTLS`,

 Optional entry "device_id" will limit server to only accept a single id.
 If not set, the server will accept all device id.